rerun-io/rerun/examples/python/ros_node/README.md

 thumbnail_dimensions = [480, 480]
 -->

-A minimal example of creating a ROS node that subscribes to topics and converts the messages to rerun log calls.
+A minimal example of creating a ROS node that subscribes to topics and converts the messages to Rerun log calls.

 The solution here is mostly a toy example to show how ROS concepts can be mapped to Rerun.